Kalutu/csharp-for-everybody/Expense Tracker/README.md

 4. Press any key to continue after each operation.

 5. To exit the application, select the "Exit" option from the menu.

+## Contributing
+Contributions are welcome!
+If you find any issues or want to add new features, feel free to open an issue or submit a pull request.

+## Credits
+This project was build by Kalutu Daniel.